thuminhle59/Packaged-Food-Quality-Assessment-and-Recommendation/README.md

 ![Nutri-grade](https://raw.githubusercontent.com/thuminhle59/Novous_EatBetterNotLess/main/imgs/nutri.png)

-**About 70% of packaged foods from United States are heavily processed NOVA 4 This number is very consistent with most published reports of fast food in United States.
+**About 70% of packaged foods from United States are heavily processed (NOVA 4).
+This number is very consistent with most published reports of fast food in United States.
 Only a very smaller portion of food is unprocessed or minimally procssed.**

 ![Nova-grade](https://raw.githubusercontent.com/thuminhle59/Novous_EatBetterNotLess/main/imgs/nova.png)